Back to School Checklist for Elementary Teachers

 Share

-Get organized and prepared for the first day of school with this handy back-to-school checklist for teachers with helpful tips and reminders – an essential classroom tool for new teachers.
+Get organized and prepared for the first day of school with this printable back to school checklist for teachers with helpful tips and reminders – an essential classroom tool for new teachers.

 Designed for elementary teachers, this checklist covers all the essentials for the K-5 classroom environment.
 Combine with our classroom routines and procedures checklist to take all the stress out of your first week at school.
 For more great resources for high school and middle school teachers, browse our complete back-to-school resource collection.